softmin/ReHLine/README.md

 - The optimization algorithm has a provable linear convergence rate.
 - The per-iteration computational complexity is linear in the sample size.

+Additional information can be located on the homepage of Rehline ([https://rehline.github.io/](https://rehline.github.io/)).

 ## 📝 Formulation

 **ReHLine** is designed to address the empirical regularized ReLU-ReHU minimization problem, named *ReHLine optimization*, of the following form: